 (1) The purpose of this section is to ensure that fees and charges under this Act and the regulations are notionally payable by the State of Western Australia and bodies representing the State.

-(2) The Minister responsible for administering the Financial Administration and Audit Act 1985 may give written directions for the purpose of this section, including directions relating to the transfer of accounts within, or between, accounts operated by the State of Western Australia.
+(2) The Minister responsible for administering the Financial Management Act 2006 may give written directions for the purpose of this section, including directions relating to the transfer of accounts within, or between, accounts operated by the State of Western Australia.

 Note: This section differs from section 128 of the Commonwealth Act.

+[Section 128 amended by No. 77 of 2006 s.
+17.]

 129. Gene Technology Account

 Note: Section 129 of the Commonwealth Act provides for the establishment of the Gene Technology Account.